Metaline Falls Daily Weather Forecast - News Break

 METALINE FALLS, WA(Updated at 8am ET)Here's your weather forecast for the next four days.

-Chance light rain then slight chance showers and thunderstorms in the day; while partly cloudy during night
+Chance of rain showers then slight chance of showers and thunderstorms during the day; while chance of showers and thunderstorms overnight

 - Light wind